Ar-Ray-code/YOLOX-ROS/yolox_ros_cpp/README.md

 - OpenCV 4.x
 - OpenVINO 2021.*
 - TensorRT 8.x *
+- ONNXRuntime *

-※ Either one of OpenVINO or TensorRT is required.
+※ Either one of OpenVINO or TensorRT or ONNXRuntime is required.

 ※ Model convert script is not supported OpenVINO 2022.*